Thoughtformer/data-analytics-portfolio/projects/google-data-analytics-capstone/analysis/results/README.md

 - `2` = No
 - `-1` = Not in universe

-Records coded `-1` are excluded from eligible denominators rather than treated as "No."
+Records coded `-1` are excluded from eligible denominators rather than treated as No.

 Weighted percentages are calculated using the appropriate survey weight for each analysis.

+---

 ### Open Repair Analysis